 This activity allows students to visually see how adding neutrons affects the atomic mass of each element.
 Another possibility—depending upon your students’ grade level—would be to have students calculate the average atomic mass for each element.

-For other creative uses of Growing Spheres, you might want to check out Educational Innovations’ Ghost Eyeballs or Growing Spheres Help Students Absorb Scientific Principles blogs.
+To discover more chemistry science experiments or other creative uses of Growing Spheres, you might want to check out Educational Innovations’ Ghost Eyeballs or Growing Spheres Help Students Absorb Scientific Principles blogs.